Neymar news: Has in-form PSG outcast finally realised it’s time to cut the ‘bullsh*t’? | Goal.com

 Believe it or not, Neymar is now 27 years of age and simply must start maturing on and off the pitch if he's ever to reach his full potential.

-No longer a promising boy from Brazil with the world at his feet, the PSG attacker is currently trying to win back his club's fans after a summer of transfer drama.
+No longer a promising boy from Brazil with the world at his feet, the Paris Saint-Germain attacker is currently trying to win back his club's fans after a summer of transfer drama.

 Making no secret of his desire to return to Barcelona, the Santos product showed he's yet to fully grow up as he threw an almighty tantrum in a questionable attempt to secure a move back to Camp Nou.